Treats advanced kidney cancer and skin cancer. This medicine is also called interleukin-2 or IL-2.

-- This medicine may become harmful or change the way many other medicines work.
-Some of these are medicines to treat pain, nausea, anxiety, infections, and high blood pressure.
+- This medicine may change the way many other medicines work.
+Some of these are medicines to treat pain, nausea, and anxiety.
 Give your doctor a list of all the medicines you take, including those you get without a prescription.

 Warnings While Using This Medicine